yz-abdulrehman-khan/simple-todo/README.md

 ## API Endpoints

 Please check the `postman_collection.json` for all available endpoints.
-Also check and read the `README.md` file under `/api` folder for more details.
+Also, check and read the `README.md` file under `/api` folder for more details.

 ## Deliverables
 ### 1. Fully Functional Todo Application
-- Implement all features as described.
+- Please make sure to implement all features as described.
 - Use the specified tech stack.

 ### 2. Code Quality & Best Practices